aboutcode-org/univers/README.rst

   that was this capability was there when python-debian was started but it is here now and thisvastly simplifies the code.

-- This library is there to parse and inpect control files but not to emit and create them, so the code and tests can be much simpler.
+- This library is there to parse and inpect control files and much less so to emit and create them, so the code and tests can be much simpler.
 For instance, rather than using somewhat more complex case-insensitive dicionary keys while preserving case, this library uses lower case keys throughout.

 - The official python-debian library is GPL-licensed.
 I went through efforts to